mccurdyc/neighbor/README.md

   This will create a directory `_external-projects-wd` wherever you run `neighbor` with the cloned contents of the repositories.

-  If you just want the output from the external command, pipe `neighbor` to a file (`neighbor ... > out.txt`).
-  The logging of neighbor should be separate from the results of the command.

 ## Executing a Cli Command/Executable Binary

 neighbor allows you to specify a cli command or executable binary to be run on a per-repository basis with **each repository as the working directory**.